Jump to content

 Reputation

-1. ALEX ELECTED MAJORITY LEADER OF THE UNITED STATES SENATE DETROIT, MICHIGAN — In a historic vote today, Senator Alex Fakhouri has been elected to serve as Senate Majority Leader.
+9. ALEX ELECTED MAJORITY LEADER OF THE UNITED STATES SENATE WASHINGTON, D.C. — In a historic vote today, Senator Alex Fakhouri has been elected to serve as Senate Majority Leader.
 His ascension comes in a year of historic firsts as he becomes the first Muslim American to assume the role.
 He previously served as chairman of the Democratic Senatorial Campaign Committee, which saw the largest victory for Senate Democrats since 2008.
 He will assume the office immediately, succeeding outgoing senator Harry Reid (D-NV) who has led the Democrats since 2005.
 In remarks to John King on CNN prior to his election, Senator Fakhouri called for moderation and bipartisanship, while emphasizing common-sense economic goals that include investing in small business, raising the minimum wage, and expanding tax breaks for working-class families.
 He also praised Obama-era policies that led to the economic recovery, as well as progress made on social issues and the world stage, indicating a continuation of these successful policies.
 Following the closed-door vote, Alex spoke with the press just outside of the DNC HQ.
 His full remarks can be read below:

-2. Name: Alex Fakhouri (D-MI) Media/Outlet: Inside Politics on CNN Reason: Cooperation in the New Term The American people have spoken this past election, and they've chosen a forward-thinking agenda of inclusivity, unity, and common-sense solutions.
+10. Name: Alex Fakhouri (D-MI) Media/Outlet: Inside Politics on CNN Reason: Cooperation in the New Term The American people have spoken this past election, and they've chosen a forward-thinking agenda of inclusivity, unity, and common-sense solutions.
 We remain a divided government, that's true, but there is no reason we need to remain a divided country.
 We've just elected the first woman to serve as President of the United States in the history of our country, just under a hundred years from the passage of women's suffrage.
 That's something to celebrate and come together on, as we enter the new Congress.
 Astounding progress was made under President Obama.
 There's no reason to downplay it.
 We reached under 5% unemployment and added 10 million new jobs to the economy.
 We can expand on that.
 That doesn't just mean more jobs, that means better jobs.
 That means addressing poverty, and building up our communities.
 We can do that by expanding the Child Tax Credit, investing in small business, and raising the minimum wage.
 These aren't radical policies; they have widespread appeal, and I welcome my colleagues across the aisle to join us in uplifting the middle class and working class.
 We are prepared to face the challenges of the 21st century head on, both foreign and domestic.
 It is easy to look at the headlines and believe it's all doom and gloom, but look at what we've already accomplished.
 On the world stage, we've championed policies of peace that have disarmed America's adversaries.
 At home, we've gotten big government out of the business of people's private lives and bedrooms with landmark decisions and legislation.
 These are values that conservatives and liberals nominally agree on, and this is only from the 2010s - not far in the past at all.
 When we really break it down, there is far more that we agree on than disagree.

-3. Class 3 is open.
+11. Class 3 is open.
 They just secured a Republican hold!

-4. Name: Alex Fakhouri Media: The Rachel Maddow Show on MSNBC Reason: Supreme Court Vacancy I said before, and I'll say it again: Americans must ask themselves why the Senate GOP is pursuing this now.
+12. Name: Alex Fakhouri Media: The Rachel Maddow Show on MSNBC Reason: Supreme Court Vacancy I said before, and I'll say it again: Americans must ask themselves why the Senate GOP is pursuing this now.
 Why are they denying this President's nominee before we even know their name, when every virtually single Supreme Court pick has at least got their day at a hearing?
 Why are Republicans basing this claims on a comment from 25 years ago that could be compared to idle chitchat in the backroom at room?
 Well, we only need to look at Majority Leader McConnell's own words back in 2010, when he brazenly admitted to the National Journal that he intended to make President Obama a one-term president.
 This is nothing more than unprecedented partisan gamesmanship aimed at politicizing our nation's highest court, and it's nothing short of inappropriate.
 Since 2012, we have seen landmark decisions protecting same-sex marriage, United States v.
 Windsor in 2013 and Obergefell v.
 Hodges in 2015.
 The timing of this is not a coincidence.
 Meanwhile, we have seen a growing trend in hate crimes against the LGBT community these past few years.
 From 2013 to 2014 alone, the FBI reported hate crimes related to gender identity grew by more than 200%.
 Clearly, there is rabid fomenting of hatred out there, and the GOP is in the center of it.
 You better believe if they get their Supreme Court pick, it will lead to the overturning of Windsor, Obergefell, and, ultimately their long-stated target, Roe v.
 Wade.
 Because of this stunt, the Supreme Court will be without a key vote for nearly a year.
 This is not a Court that can function, and several high-level decisions are being left on the backburner as a result.
 The question of the birth control mandate from the Affordable Care Act is on the table.
 The Supreme Court is also set to discuss President Obama's expansion of DACA and deferment of five million undocumented immigrants.
 Perhaps the biggest elephant in the room is a challenge to a Texas law that may well shut down nearly 75% of reproductive clinics in the state.
 These are all very important, yet oft-not discussed decisions, that need to be addressed by the Court.

 ×